-Table 6 presents the 2020 quarterly and annual MRP Assessment rating for the Triangle Expressway.
+Table 6 presents the 2020 / 2021 quarterly and rolling MRP Assessment rating for the Triangle Expressway.
 It is important to note that the Quarterly Ratings are only representative of the samples inspected during each quarter.
 Therefore, they are not a statistically valid representation of the assets' conditions until after the fourth quarter; only the annual rating provides a 95% confidence level in statistical sampling.